TimBilliet/decompiled-crystalclient/README.md

 - optifine compatibility
 - alt manager (never worked in the original one anyway)
 - chat math
-- sometimes there is a crash when downloading a world

 ## How to generate a working jar
 1. Run the gradle task "reobfShadowJar"